godricpursue/godricpursue/README.md

 ## 👋 Hi there!
-I'm Altan Şimşir, a frontend developer with a background in Electrical-Electronics Engineering.
+I'm Altan Şimşir, a frontend developer with a background in Electrical-Electronics Engineering.Currently stationed in Adana,Turkey.
 I am passionate about creating exceptional digital experiences and am committed to delivering outstanding quality and value to clients.

 ## 👨‍💻 Technical Skills